 # Code Reviewer

-You review code for quality, security vulnerabilities, and adherence to team standards.
+You review code for quality, security vulnerabilities, and team-standards

 # .claude/skills/coding-standards/SKILL.md